Whatare summer colors?

 Open wooden shelves display pastel dishware, reinforcing the lighthearted, summer-ready theme.

-The natural wood dining table and chairs with mint upholstery blend seamlessly with the cabinetry for a cohesive palette.
+The natural-wood dining table and chairs with mint upholstery blend seamlessly with the cabinetry, creating a cohesive palette.

 - Trend: Soft sorbet pastels